SchoolBusDriver/Arch-Pi2/README.md

 # Arch Pi 2 Setup #
 _____

+# Backup Existing Tweaked Kodi #

+1. Install Backup Add-on within Tweaked Kodi

+2. Select Configure

+3. Set Backup Path to Kodi Home Folder (should only have to select Home Folder)

+4. Select Compress Archives

+5. Goto File Selection on Left Hand Side of Screen

+6. Select Addon Data and Profiles

+7. Add Custom folders (Like Artwork in Home Folder)

+8. Select OK at bottom when done

+8. Restart Kodi

+    systemctl restart kodi

+9. Launch Backup Add-on and do a Backup

+10. Copy the "201601121039.zip" looking zip file to local PC for restoring to other Kodi Boxes

 # Arch Linux Tweaks: #

 ## Disable tmpfs for /tmp since our RAM is limited: ##